johnnymatthews/blog/2022-05-10-install-lotro-on-m1-mac/index.md

 ## Tweaking the settings

-When LOTRO started for me, it had all the setting maxed out.
-I turned things down to **High** and that seemed to work best.
-I haven't noticed any major difference between running the game on battery, and plugging the laptop into the charger.
+When LOTRO started for me, it had all the settings maxed out.
+I turned things down to **High**, and that seemed to work best.
+I haven't noticed any major difference between running the game on battery and plugging the laptop into the charger.